CodeArisu/cpu-scheduling-mini-sprint-roland/README.md

 ## How to Run
 * Using IDE (VSCode) run main.py
 * Using terminal run:

-# CPU Scheduling Algorithm Simulation

-A small coding project for simulating CPU Scheduling Algorithms such as First Come First Serve (FCFS) Algorithm and Round Robin (RR) Algorithm.
-This repository shows how different CPU Scheduling computes time schedules for each processes as inputs.

-## How to Run
-* Using IDE (VSCode) run main.py
-* Using terminal run:
 activate python Virtual Environment:
 ```bash
 source .venv/bin/activate